Home Supplements How We Rate Blog

 What health goals has Amla been studied for?

-Amla has been researched for: Antioxidant status, Cholesterol management, Blood sugar control, Immune function, Hair health.
+Amla has been researched for: Cardiovascular & Cholesterol, Blood Sugar Regulation, Antioxidant & Immune Function, Hair & Skin Health, Clinical trials, Systematic reviews.
 Each area has its own body of evidence which you can explore in the study breakdowns above.

 Are the studies on Amla based on human trials?